deegsca-org/bqm2/README.md

 save it. exit.

 ## verify.sh
+You don't need to do anything to this but you should take a look.

 What verify.sh does is to check that all your queries and other resource types you've written "compile".
 You'll see that templating is key to bqm2.   verify checks that all your template vars are set, no cycles, and then prints out a minimal dag representation of what /queries/run.sh will do

 ``` bash verify.sh  ```